suchipi/babel-plugin-transform-class-inherited-hook/README.md

 class Reducer {
   static onInherited(child) {
-    // The return value of onInherited doesn't have to be a class return handleActions(child.prototype);
+    // The return value of onInherited doesn't have
+    // to be a class; in this case, it's just a function. return handleActions(child.prototype);
   }
 }

-class Todos extends Reducer {
+class Magic extends Reducer {
-  ADD_TODO(state, action) { ... }
+  CAST_SPELL(state, action) { ... }
-  REMOVE_TODO(state, action) { ... }
+  LEARN_SPELL(state, action) { ... }
 }
-// Todos is a reducer function that will handle ADD_TODO and REMOVE_TODO actions
+// Magic is a reducer function that will handle actions of type CAST_SPELL and LEARN_SPELL
 ```

 You could even do the unthinkable...